 Wollongong Harbour's Breakwater lighthouse has been inactive since 1974 (a decorative light is displayed on special occasions).
 It stands 12 metres (40 feet) high and has a tapered round wrought iron tower with lantern, painted white.
 The lighthouse was seriously deteriorated before a restoration in 1978 and 1979 stabilised its condition.

-In 2000 to 2002, a complete restoration returned the lighthouse and its lighting equipment to its original configuration, and the light was relit in connection with an international lighthouse conference in Sydney.
+In 2000 to 2002, a complete restoration returned the lighthouse and its lighting equipment to its original configuration.

-The Flagstaff Hill lighthouse is active.
-The white light spends 4.5 seconds on and 1.5 seconds off.
-The red lights are displayed over shallow water to the north and south.
+Right next to Breakwater Lighthouse sits the larger Flagstaff Hill lighthouse.
+Which is currently active.
 The entire structure is painted white.
 It is located at Flagstaff Hill on Wollongong Harbour.

 Wollongong is the only point on the eastern coast of Australia which has two lighthouses.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.